- Dec 2, 2015: Mid-year Report Due

 Competitive academic REU (paid): Students are accepted into the program through a competitive application process.

-- New applicants: Applications are no longer being accepted for the 2014–2015 academic year.
-Please consider applying to become an Affiliate (see details below).
+- New applicants: Applications are no longer being accepted for the 2015–16 academic year.

-- Current Scholars: Renewal applications are no longer being accepted for the 2014–2015 academic year.
-Please check back next spring!
+- Current Scholars: Renewal applications are no longer being accepted for the 2015–16 academic year.

 Affiliate Application (non-paid): Students who are majoring in an earth or ocean-related field, but are not part of the regular C-MORE Scholars program, may apply to become a C-MORE Scholars Affiliate.
 Affiliates may attend the monthly meetings related to career/professional development free of charge.
 Click here to access the online Affiliate application.
 Applications for affiliate status are accepted throughout the year.